Before Overt

 Feel slightly optimistic that a shift will be able to be created within myself that will create lasting change.
 I firmly believe that therapy is helping me, though, so I am working on changing what I tell myself.

-I felt heard by my therapist and by myself.
+I wanted to say that I have felt heard by my therapist and by myself.
 My favorite part would be that we worked together to find the alignment and affirmation statements that resonated with me the most.

 I feel increased commitment to processing my emotions.
 I feel open to and accepting of life.
 I liked being able to neutralize some of my childhood trauma.
 I have been working hard at recommitting to loving myself enough to feel all of my emotions and choose healthy foods again.